 1809 – London’s Drury Lane Theatre burns to the ground, leaving Dublin-born owner Richard Brinsley Sheridan destitute.

 1815 – Birth of Robert Fulton, the man credited with developing the first commercially successful steamboat dies in New York age 49.
 Fulton’s father emigrated from Ireland to Philadelphia.

-1841 – John Philip Holland, inventor and developer of the modern submarine, born in Co Clare.
+1841 – Birth of inventor and developer of the modern submarine, John Philip Holland, in Co Clare.

 1850 – Paul Cullen is consecrated Catholic archbishop of Armagh and primate of Ireland.

 1852 – Birth of novelist, playwright and critic, George Moore, in Ballyglass, Co Mayo.